ressomlab/INDEED/README.md

 are more statistically significant.
 It will also generate a network display to aid users’ biomarker selection.

+## Comparison with competing methods

+A comparison between INDEED and two competing methods ([DNAPATH](https://cran.r-project.org/web/packages/dnapath/index.html) and [JDINAC](https://github.com/jijiadong/JDINAC)) has been performed in a [simulation study](https://github.com/Hurricaner1989/INDEED-simulation).
+Metrics such as precision recall AUC, precision, recall and run time are computed under $n < p$, $n = p$, and $n > p$ conditions.
+We encourage users who are interested in a more thorough comparison to build on top of our simulation study and try to perform the comparison by themselves.

 ## Installation

 You can install INDEED from github with: